Healthy paint is the foundation of a good looking, well-detailed car.

 The Solution to Paint Problems

-At the risk of sounding like a broken record (does anyone even remember what they sound like?), 90% of the solutions to all paint-related problems involve polishing.
+(Does anyone even remember what they sound like?).
+Anyway, 90% of solutions to all paint-related problems involve polishing.

 Extreme Makeover Meguiar’s Style